Today’s post looks at some simple, actionable ways to drive website traffic.

 You may also want to check out our PPC resources page for more information about some of the traffic-building options listed below.

-Google Adwords is usually the first thing which comes to mind for online advertising.
+Google Adwords is usually the first thing that comes to mind for online advertising.
 Google pioneered the PPC (pay-per-click) model, which means you only pay if someone actually clicks through to your site.
 They’re still the biggest, earning US$30 billion from online advertising in the USA alone last year.

 2. Facebook Advertising